José Antonio Muñiz: Post World War II and the Korean War

 Muñiz continued in active duty until May 1947.
 Together with then-Colonels Alberto A. Nido and Mihiel Gilormini, he founded the Puerto Rico Air National Guard (PRANG).
 During the Korean War he was recalled to active duty and was reassigned to the United States Air Force (aviation military branch which was formed in September 1947).
 Muñiz served actively in said branch until February 7, 1958.

 Upon his return to Puerto Rico, he rejoined the Puerto Rico Air National Guard as Commander of the 198th Fighter Squadron.
 He served in that capacity until a tragic accident took his life.
 In 1960, Muñiz was going to fly in a formation of F-86Ds celebrating the 4th of July festivities in Puerto Rico and upon take off his airplane (51-8365) flamed out and crashed.
 Major General Orlando Llenza, then a fellow aviator in the unit, later described the loss in the following translation:

 Muñiz was buried with full military honors at the Puerto Rico National Cemetery in Bayamon, Puerto Rico.
 Muñiz had married twice.
 His first wife was Laura Elena Lluberas Kells, who died at an early age of 18, and he had one son from that marriage: Terry Francisco Muñiz Lluberas.
 His second wife was Sara Emilia Olivari and they had four children: Jose Antonio, Cristina, Ana Elena, and Eric Muñiz Olivari.

 Legacy

-In 1963, the Air National Guard Base, at the San Juan International airport in Puerto Rico, was renamed "Muñiz Air National Guard Base" in honor of Lieutenant Colonel Jose Antonio Muñiz Vazquez.
+In 1963, the Puerto Rico Air National Guard Base, at the San Juan International airport in Puerto Rico, was renamed "Muñiz Air National Guard Base" in honor of Lieutenant Colonel Jose Antonio Muñiz Vazquez.
 The José Antonio Muñiz Memorial is also at this base.
 Muñiz Air National Guard Base is the home of the Puerto Rico Air National Guard's 156th Airlift Wing and the 198th Airlift Squadron.

+In 2020 José Antonio Muñiz was posthumously inducted to the Puerto Rico Veterans Hall of Fame.